-This fundraiser closed almost 2 years ago
+This fundraiser closed over 2 years ago

 Your donation to American Bird Conservancy (ABC) will be securely processed with Stripe.

 American Bird Conservancy is working with local partner Fundación Jocotoco and the communities of Ayampe, Las Tunas and Salango to protect critical areas in Ecuador for one of the rarest and...

 American Bird Conservancy is working with local partner Fundación Jocotoco and the communities of Ayampe, Las Tunas and Salango to protect critical areas in Ecuador for one of the rarest and smallest hummingbirds on Earth: the Esmeraldas Woodstar.

 Barely bigger than a bumblebee and lighter than a dollar bill: its brightly colored feathers are a mix of striking violet, green, white, and copper.
 Local people know it as the "Estrellita," which means "Little Star."
 Experts put the population of this species at between 500 and 1,000.